pwalch/lonesnake/README.md

 **example commands**

 * `lonesnake`
-  * creates an environment with the most recent CPython version and an empty venv
+  * creates an environment with the most recent CPython version
+* `lonesnake --version 3.10`
+  * creates an environment with the latest patch of CPython 3.10
 * `lonesnake --version 3.9.9`
-  * creates an environment with CPython 3.9.9 and an empty venv
+  * creates an environment with CPython 3.9.9

 ## automated activation